 “…without new capital investments, global Cu mine production will drop to below 12M tonnes by 2034, leading to a supply shortfall of > 15M tonnes.
 Over 200 Cu mines are expected to run out of ore before 2035, with not enough new mines in the pipeline to take their place.”

 Some groups have lower deficit estimates.
-The follow up question is, will this worrisome gap be shrinking in the 2030s or still growing?
+The follow-up question is, will this worrisome gap be shrinking in the 2030s or still growing?
 The world’s largest producer Chile continues to face challenges from aging mines, lower grades, drought conditions, and worker strikes/protests.
 Codelco’s production in CY23 marked a 25-yr. low.

 Peru’s output thru July is -2.3%, but the world needs +3.5%!
-Until recently, analysts & industry leaders like Robert Friedland were saying that US$15,000/tonne = $6.80/lb. is needed to incentivize higher-cost Cu projects with cap-ex hurdles in the US$ billions, taking 18+ years to commercialize (according to S&P Global Market Intelligence) to build a major mine.
+Until recently, analysts & industry leaders like Robert Friedland were saying that US$15,000/tonne = $6.80/lb. is needed to incentivize higher-cost Cu projects with cap-ex hurdles in the US$ billions, taking 18+ years (according to S&P Global Market Intelligence) to build a major mine.

 Nothing has changed in that assessment, yet investment banks are lowering year-end & CY 2025 price forecasts on China concerns, making it more difficult for new Cu projects to get started, meaning less, or at least delayed, supply down the line.

 For juniors that can reach production in 3-4 years, without massive equity dilution, the near-term Cu price is not a problem.
 Aston Bay Holdings (TSX-v: BAY) / (OTC: ATBHF) is a company I continue to like.
-It hopes to be in production on a valuable JV project by 2027.
+It hopes to be in production on a valuable JV project in 2027.

 In last month’s article on Aston, I described detailed metallurgical work on representative Cyclone & Chinook deposit mineralization that generated potentially commercial-grade Direct Shipping ore products.
 This news is very important in assessing Aston Bay’s prospects as direct shipping puts both low-cost & speed to market on the table.

-American West Metals, 80% owner & operator of the Storm Copper project, spearheaded this de-risking metallurgical test work.
+American West Metals, 80% owner & operator of the Storm Copper project, spearheaded this de-risking metallurgical work.
 Readers are reminded that Aston Bay’s 20% interest is free-carried until an investment decision, post the delivery of a Bank Feasibility Study (“BFS“).

 Even after Aston is on the hook for 20% of cap-ex, the amount needed is likely to be relatively modest.
 I estimate Aston’s 20% share of total cap-ex for a Direct Shipping Ore operation might be ~$12-$15MM, spread over 12-18 months, starting no sooner than 4Q 2025.

-The Company is sitting on ~$6M in [pro forma] cash after it receives the full 20% (in installments) of a royalty payment and having raised $4.1M in June.
+The Company is sitting on ~$5M in [pro forma] cash after it receives the full 20% (in installments) of a royalty payment and having raised $4.1M in June.

-On September 2nd, drill results at the Storm project on Somerset Island, Nunavut, Canada were released, They continued to show a large, high-grade set of shallow deposits and a new discovery named Squall.
+On September 2nd, drill results at the Storm project on Somerset Island, Nunavut, Canada were released, They continued to show a large, high-grade set of shallow deposits and a discovery named Squall.
 Over 20,000 meters have been drilled year-to-date at Storm & Tempest in 128 RC + 14 diamond drill holes.

 Nunavut is in a remote part of northern Canada, but in my opinion, is preferable to global Cu hotspots including; the DRC, Zambia, Russia, Indonesia, Mongolia & Pakistan.